marczz/mzlinux_pages/media/media_players.md

 # Sound Players {#sound_players}

-Some Media players can handle both video and audio, the following players are refered to in the
+Most Video players can handle both video and audio, the following players are refered to in the
 {{< iref "#video_players" "Video players section" >}}:
 {{< iref "#gnash" "Gnash" >}}